browser icon

 Food:

 Okay so not many people would probably add food to this list of highlights in Egypt, but if you like roast chicken, salads, breads with tahina spread, falafels, kababs and delicious soups, then Egypt really does have good food.
-It may not be as diverse as other parts of the world, but it still holds its merits.

 The Scenery:

-You will probably have to hold your jaw up while backpacking through Egypt.
 Seeing the Nile, watching villages go by from the bus or train window, driving over massive dunes in the Great Sand Sea, witnessing the dark dunes of The Black Desert and the oz-like formations of The White Desert.
-Egypt is breathtaking.

 The Black Desert for budget backpackers